EkuboProtocol/governance/README.md

 ## Principles

-Contracts follow the Compound governance philosophy.
+Contracts follow the Compound governance architecture.
 Contracts are focused on immutability.
-All contracts are intended to be upgraded by simply migrating to new ones, including even the token contract if necessary.
+All contracts are intended to be upgraded by simply migrating to new ones.
+Even the token contract can be migrated, if necessary.

 The structure is as follows: